-At December 31, 2003, the Company's on-hand supply of DM1 and ansamitocin P3, including \$3.5 million of DM1 received from the DM1 manufacturer and \$1.5 million of ansamitocin P3 held at its third party manufacturers, represented more than a 12-month supply based upon current collaborator firm fixed orders and projections.
-In the six month period ended December 31, 2003, the Company recorded as research and development expense \$20,000 of amounts paid or payable to the manufacturers of ansamitocin P3 and DM1 to produce material that the Company has identified as excess based upon the Company's inventory policy as described above.
-Any changes to the Company's collaborators' projections could result in significant changes in the Company's estimate of the net realizable value of DM1 and ansamitocin P3 inventory.
-Reductions in collaborators' projections could indicate that the Company has additional excess DM1 and/or ansamitocin P3 inventory and the Company would then evaluate the need to record further valuation allowances, included as charges to research and development, to record the DM1 and/or ansamitocin P3 inventory at its estimated net realizable value.
+At March 31, 2004, the Company's supply of DM1 and ansamitocin P3 (including \$1.8 million of DM1 on-hand and \$2.7 million of ansamitocin P3 held at its third party manufacturers) represented more than a 12-month supply based upon current collaborator firm fixed orders and projections.
+In the ninemonth period ended March 31, 2004, the Company recorded as research and development expense \$307,000 of ansamitocin P3 and DM1 that the Company has identified as excess based upon the Company's inventory policy as described above.
+Any changes to the Company's collaborators' projections could result in significant changes in the Company has additional excess DM1 and/or ansamitocin P3 inventory.
+Reductions in collaborators' projections could indicate that the Company has additional excess DM1 and/or ansamitocin P3 inventory and the Company would then evaluate the need to record further valuation allowances, included as charges to research and development, to state the DM1 and/or ansamitocin P3 inventory at its estimated net realizable value.

 In April 2003, one of the Company's collaborators informed ImmunoGen that the collaborator may explore alternative sources of ansamitocin P3 and/or DM1.
 In applying its inventory policy, the Company has included this collaborator's firm fixed orders and 12-month order projections in the determination of the Company's 12-month supply of ansamitocin P3 and DM1.
-At December 31, 2003, the Company believes that approximately \$424,000 of its ansamitocin P3 and/or DM1 inventory will be used to produce conjugate for this collaborator.
-If the collaborator finds and elects to use an alternative source of ansamitocin P3 and/or DM1, the Company will evaluate its inventory and, if necessary, will record an inventory valuation allowance to reduce to its net realizable value any ansamitocin P3 or DM1 inventory identified as excess.
+At March 31, 2004, the Company believes that approximately \$896,000 of its ansamitocin P3 and/or DM1 inventory will be used to produce conjugate for this collaborator.
+If the collaborator finds and elects to use an alternative source of ansamitocin

+P3 and/or DM1, the Company will evaluate its inventory and, if necessary, will record an inventory valuation allowance to reduce to its net realizable value any ansamitocin P3 or DM1 inventory identified as excess.
 The Company is unable to determine when, if ever, the collaborator would be able to secure an alternative source of ansamitocin P3 and/or DM1.